freedomofpress/dangerzone/docs/developer/environments.md

 1. Dev environment.
 This environment has developer tools, necessary for Dangerzone, baked in.
 Also, it mounts the Dangerzone source under `/home/user/dangerzone` in the container.
-The developer can then run Dangerzone from source, with `poetry run ./dev_scripts/dangerzone`.
+The developer can then run Dangerzone from source, with `uv run ./dev_scripts/dangerzone`.
 2. End-user environment.
 This environment has only Dangerzone installed in it, from the .deb/.rpm package that we have created.
-For convenience, it also has the Dangerzone source mounted under `/home/user/dangerzone`, but it lacks Poetry and other build tools.
+For convenience, it also has the Dangerzone source mounted under `/home/user/dangerzone`, but it lacks uv and other build tools.
 The developer can run Dangerzone there with `dangerzone`.
 This environment is the most vanilla Dangerzone environment, and should be closer to the end user's environment, than the development environment.